azam-12/devTinder/homework.md

 - Explore the validator library functions and use validator functions for password, email and photoUrl
 - NEVER TRUST req.body

+### NOTE: If you face problem during user login a bugfix was made in episode 11 (bug was at useSchema.methods - this keyword)

 Episode -09
 - Validate data in Signup API